 I arrived at Gatwick recently to find that the airport express train cost something stupid like 30 odd pounds.
 The regular all stops train was a bit cheaper, but still a stupid price.

 Bottom line - both are just as easy to get to as the other really.
-Just that Gatwick is more expensive, and Heathrow is slightly quicker. over 5 years ago
+Just that Gatwick is more expensive, and Heathrow is slightly quicker. almost 6 years ago